Secondary Infertility and Egg Donation

 I remember when I finally became pregnant with our second child, having a conversation with my husband, hoping that our second child would be a girl since our first child was a boy.
 Because, after all, our son was the most wonderful boy in the world so how could there be two most wonderful boys?
 The laws of physics tell us that only one can truly be best, because two things cannot occupy the same space at the same time.
 But a parent’s love is not physics and our hearts have room for many more than just one no mater how each child comes into our family we love and appreciate each child for who they are as individuals.

 I usually say that time helps parents adjust and mourn the loss of their biological child helping them to get over the pain of not having a biological connection.
 Though, in the case of secondary infertility, I’m not sure that is always the case.
 Sometimes I think the older their biological child is the harder it is to choose an egg donor.
-I have done many searches for parents who are hoping to have a second child and most are thrilled with the selection of donors I present.
-But for some parents there seems to be a lot of anger, which is part of the grieving process that causes them to find fault in each donor presented.
+At Donor Concierge, we have done many searches for parents who are hoping to have a second child and most are thrilled with the selection of donors presented.
+But for some parents there may be a lot of anger, which is part of the grieving process that causes them to find fault in each donor presented.
 They simply can’t see themselves or their child in any of the donors.

 For parents who are looking to add to their families and need the aid of an egg donor they may need additional counseling to help them to grieve not only the loss of a biological connection to themselves, but the biological connection to their first born.
 But keep in mind; we all know siblings from the same parents who don’t look or act a like yet get along beautifully, we also know siblings from the same genetic parents who look very much alike but can’t tolerate each other for two minutes.
 There are dozens of ways to form families and any combination can be wonderful.